sushantkr16/cassandra-udt-springboot2/README.md

   Link : https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useCreateUDT.html

-   * Spring data cassandra, version should be above than : 1.5.0.RELEASE
+   * Spring version : 2.2.6.RELEASE (should be above than : 1.5.0.RELEASE)
-   * Datastax java driver version used for this project : 1.8.1
+   * Datastax java driver version used for this project : 3.9.0

   ### Tools and Technologies